awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-install.md

 **To configure the JDBC driver as a Maven dependency**

-1. Add the following repository to the repositories section of your `pom.xml` file\.
+1. Add either the Amazon repository or the Maven Central repository to the repositories section of your `pom.xml` file\.
 **Note**
 The URL in the following code example returns an error if used in a browser\.
 Use this URL only in the context of a Maven project\.

+   A\.
+Amazon Maven Repository\.

    ```
    <repositories>